Hyperlinks

 [[url_for:posts,slug=full-moon][A Bright Night]]

-Both the template and the Org-Mode versions of url_for
+Both the template and the Org-Mode versions of url_for have

 exactly the same outcome: